mathmaster13/fynotek/bonus-ojnyla.md

 *This is a followup to [Lesson 11](INSERT LINK) of the official Fynotek course.
 It is recommended that you have completed the whole course before reading this.*

-There are more writing systems for Fynotek than just *ojnym*.
-Let's talk about them!
+There is another writing system for Fynotek that wasn't shown in the lesson about *ojnym*.
+Let's talk about it!

 ### *ojnyla*
 TODO: *ojnyla* and *ojnym* are changing, since *ojnyla*'s purpose has had a decently large shift.
 Update this document as changes happen.